X07 (x07lang)

 Why this matters in practice

-- For end users: you get one language and one ecosystem for CLIs, MCP servers, web UI, packaged device apps, WASM services, package publishing, and lifecycle operations.
+- For end users: one language and one ecosystem for CLIs, MCP servers, WASM services, and package publishing.

 - For coding agents: the language removes many of the ambiguities that make autonomous edits hard to trust in mainstream languages.